LINBIT/windrbd/README.md

 else you get an incomplete checkout.

-To build (within a docker container containing build dependecies), do:
+To build (within a docker container containing build dependecies), do (on a Linux box):

 	make pull-docker && make package-in-docker